Joesuth13/Hackathon_1-/ReadME.md

 ### **Testing Results**

-To test our site for accessibility and performance, we used a web version of the lighthouse service found at https://www.webpagetest.org/result/241114_BiDcYM_6F4/#PWA. we are please with the result
+To test our site for accessibility and performance we used WebPageTest, we are please with the [result](https://www.webpagetest.org/result/241114_BiDcYM_6F4).

 <img src="assets/img/lighthouse-report.png" alt="Lighthouse report showing performance score of 94, accessibility score of 100, best practice score of 100, SEO score of 92 and PWA score of 38">